 As an SBU falls under a company only, it can be in the form of a company division, a product line or an utterly individual brand altogether.
 All it depends on is the company’s nature and organization.

-2) Know about your market niche and how it can favor your business
+2) Know about your marketing niche and how it can favor your business

 The market plays a critical role at the time of planning a company’s portfolio.
 It provides information about what opportunities can be possessed that will help the business grow.
 It segregates those markets to which a company can be attracted.
 These factors that draw the attention of a company to a particular industry are stated below, and a company must carefully examine and analyze these factors.